fieldgauge/fait/2022-03-13_Ubiquity_EdgeRouter_X_Recovery/README.md

----
-title: Ubiquity EdgeRouter X ER-X Recovery
+# Ubiquity EdgeRouter X ER-X Recovery
----

 ## Initial situation
 A friend offered me a used